LLNL/variorum/src/docs/sphinx/ContribGuide.rst

 Unit Tests
 ==========

-Unit tests ensure that core Varioum features like building for supported platforms are working as expected.
+Unit tests ensure that core Variorum features like building for supported platforms are working as expected.

 The status of the unit tests can be checked on the `Github Actions tab